o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-f, --force`**

-  Forces the registration information to update, if any modifications were made.
+  Forces the registration information to update, if you made any modifications.

 **external-subdirectory:**
-The following parameters are used with the `--external-subdirectory` option.
+Use the following parameters with the `--external-subdirectory` option.

 - **`-esep EXTERNAL_SUBDIRECTORY_ENGINE_PATH, --external-subdirectory-engine-path EXTERNAL_SUBDIRECTORY_ENGINE_PATH`**